acanimal/acanimal.github.io/_posts/2016-03-26-symfony-and-s3.md

             delete_on_remove:   true
 {% endhighlight %}

-As you can see we are specifying we are using `storage: gaufrette` and the upload destination is the previous defined gaufrette filesystem `custom_uploads_fs`.
+As you can see we are specifying we want to use gaufrette with `storage: gaufrette` and the upload destination is the previous defined gaufrette filesystem `custom_uploads_fs`.
 This means all images will be uploaded through the Gaufrette filesystem to that destination.
-Note, within the target filesystem, the final folder and file name are determined by a custom directory names we have implemented ( `app.vich_uploader.custom.directory.namer` which adds the user ID to the path) and the file namer `vich_uploader.namer_uniqid` offered by Gaufrette, which assigns a unique name to each file.
+Note, within the target filesystem, the final folder and file name are determined by a custom directory namer we have implemented (`app.vich_uploader.custom.directory.namer` which adds the user ID to the path) and the file namer `vich_uploader.namer_uniqid` offered by Gaufrette, which assigns a unique name to each file.

 Finally, we need to configure the [LiipImagineBundle](liipimagine) bundle.
+Next is the configuration used for local development.
+We need to specify the cache folder where to generate the thumbnails in adition to our filter, that will generate with size `350x450` and half quality:

 {% highlight yaml %}
-# Thumbnails
+# config.yml
 liip_imagine:
     resolvers:
         # Cache generated files locally